Frequently asked questions (FAQ)

 The language of instruction during my education has been English.
 Do I need to provide TOELF or IELTS?
 What if my mother tongue is English?

 The language test requirement is waived only for those applicants whose higher education degree has been taken at an English-medium programme requiring physical on-site presence at a university in Australia, Canada, Ireland, New Zealand, the United Kingdom, the United States, or an EU/EEA country.
 If the degree was completed in an EU/EEA country, the whole degree must be completed in English.

-The language test requirement is also waived for degree and exchange students of SECCLO consortium universities (Aalto University, KTH, NTNU, DTU, University of Tartu, and EURECOM).
+The language test requirement is also waived for the degree and exchange students of SECCLO consortium universities (Aalto University, KTH, NTNU, DTU, University of Tartu, and EURECOM).

 Other SECCLO applicants must submit a valid English language test result as instructed without exceptions.
 Applicants without a valid test result by our application deadline will not be eligible and will not be processed further.
-Further information about the accepted language tests and our minimum score requirements can be found here.
+Further information on the accepted language tests and our minimum score requirements can be found here.